Chronic Lymphocytic Leukemia (CLL)

 Richter’s Syndrome

-• In even rarer instances (2-10% of CLL patients), CLL can transform into an aggressive lymphoma called Richter’s syndrome.
+• In even rarer instances (2-10% of chronic lymphocytic leukemia (CLL) patients), chronic lymphocytic leukemia (CLL) can transform into an aggressive lymphoma called Richter’s syndrome.
 This is a distinct type of cancer, and while it can affect the lymph nodes and other organs, it can also develop within the brain.

 • Richter’s syndrome typically progresses rapidly and requires specific treatment approaches for aggressive lymphomas.